Robust Trust: Main Results

 The expression $D_{U}(m,m')$ is called the \textit{Bregman distance} (associated with function $U$) between beliefs $m$ and $m'$.
 Thus, under a TRS, messages outside of the trust region $T$ are mapped into the ``closest safe interpretation''---the belief in the trust region $T$ that is closest in the Bregman distance.
-In particular, $P(m)$ always lies on the visible part (from the perspective of point $m$) of the boundary of $T$.\footnote{Point $m'\in T$ is visible from $m$ if the line segment connecting $m'$ and $m$ does not intersect $T\setminus\{m'\}$.}
+In particular, $P(m)$ always lies on the visible part of the boundary of $T$ from the perspective of point $m$.\footnote{Point $m'\in T$ is visible from $m$ if the line segment connecting $m'$ and $m$ does not intersect $T\setminus\{m'\}$.}